itenium-be/blog-posts/npm/angular/2018-10-20-angular-journey.md

 Today I want to blog about my Angular(2 - 6) experiences the past years.

-After 3 years of desktop development I’ve started with Angular 2+ in july 2016, when it was still in bèta.
+After 3 years of desktop development I’ve started with Angular 2+ in july 2016, when it was still in beta.

 # Back then
 {: .hide-from-excerpt}